elys-network/elys/readme.md

 ## Development

-You can use `ignite-cli` to get you started with your development enviroment.
+You can use `ignite-cli` to get you started with your development environment.
 To install `ignite-cli`, execute the following command on your machine:

 ```
 curl https://get.ignite.com/ignite/ignite-cli@latest! | sudo bash